 12-06-1893 – 05-01-1978 Sylvia Townsend Warner – Born at Harrow on the Hill, Middlesex, England.
 She was an English novelist and poet.
 In 1923 she met T.F.
 Powys, whose writing influenced her own and whose work she encouraged.
 It was at Powys’ home in 1930 that Warner met Valentine Ackland.
 The two women fell in love and settled in Frome Vauchurch, Dorset.
 They lived together from 1930 until Ackland’s death in 1969.
 In her novel, Summer Will Show (1936), the heroine, Sophia Willoughby, travels to Paris during the 1848 Revolution and falls in love with a woman.

 12-06-1971 Carole Thate – Born in Utrecht, Netherlands.
 She is a Dutch former field hockey player.
 Thate was a member of the Holland team that won the bronze medal at the 1996 Summer Olympics and once again at the 2000 Summer Olympics.
 She is married to Australian striker Alyson Annan.

 12-06-1972 Heather R. Mizeur – Born in Blue Mound, Illinois.
 She is an American politician from Maryland.
-Mizeur was a member of the Maryland House of Delegates from January 10, 2007 to January 14, 2015.
+Mizeur was a member of the Maryland House of Delegates from January 10, 2007, to January 14, 2015.
 She is openly lesbian and married her wife, Deborah, in 2005.
 They were legally married in California in 2008.
-She has been a vocal supporter for marriage equality.
+She has been a vocal supporter of marriage equality.
 Her floor speech during the 2011 debate on the Civil Marriage Protection Act went viral after it was picked up by national LGBT blogs.